-Your mind will give you all kinds of reasons to make you wait to be blissful: when you’re taller, skinner, richer, healthier … But the truth is, bliss is immediately there when you take a step back to enjoy the pure, wild and loveable adventure that you are.
+Your mind will give you all kinds of reasons to make you wait to be blissful: when you’re taller, richer, smarter, healthier … But the truth is, bliss is immediately there when you take a moment to step back and enjoy the pure, wild and loveable adventure that you are.

 To live in bliss is to trust your ever-present goodness and in the fundamental goodness of all life that surrounds you.
-It is endlessly present in your smile, your kindness, your grace, and your sincere daily efforts toward truth, courage, love and freedom.
+It is endlessly available through your smile, your kindness, your grace, and your sincere daily efforts toward truth, courage, love and freedom.

 About the Author

 Briya Freeman has been teaching courses in meditation and natural healing since 2011, including The Bloom Project, an online course for women in natural self-healing and radiant living.